Build a counter in React

 export default App

-When the button in the Button
+When the button in the `Button` component is clicked, the `increment` function is called.

 It should work!